sbalajipune/societyapp/README.md

-#App Functionality
+# App Functionality
- - return the details of apartments in a society e.g given the apartment id, return
+Society app that returns the details of apartments in a society e.g given the apartment id, return
    1. the details of members in apartment
    2. the details of parking(s)